GSA/digitalgov.gov/content/sources/source_18f.md

 # Note: We add a ?dg to the end of the URL
 domain: 'https://18f.gsa.gov/'

-# Images need to be 200x200px with a transparent background
+# To find the favicon, view source on the page you're pointing to and search for "favicon" or "icon".
+The path to the icon should be near the top.
-# Upload images to /static/images/promos/filename.png
+# Copy and paste that full path here:
 icon: "https://18f.gsa.gov/assets/img/favicons/18F-Logo-152.png"

 # Weight control how these promos appear on the site